 - Don’t transport your instruments in the back of a truck, exposed to the freezing cold.
 It can be tempting to toss everything in the back when packing up for a gig.

-- Make sure to have a good guitar case that is somewhat insulated to help prevent extreme changes in temperature, especially if you live in a very cold climate.
+- Make sure to have a good guitar case that is somewhat insulated.
+This will help prevent extreme changes in temperature.
+Especially if you live in a very cold climate.

 - Wrap your guitar in a thick blanket or sleeping bag before putting it in the car if you don’t have a case.
 This will help insulate it from the cold.

-By following these simple tips, you can help ensure that your guitar makes it through the winter unscathed and is play-worthy all season.
+By following these tips, you can ensure that your guitar makes it through the winter without harm.
+And remains play-worthy all season.

 How Long Can a Guitar Remain In the Cold?

 How long can an instrument remain in the cold before it is damaged?
-This depends on a number of factors, including the type of guitar, the humidity, and the temperature it’s exposed to.
+This depends on many factors.
+Including the type of guitar, the humidity, and the temperature that it’s exposed to.

 Acoustic guitars should not be left in the cold for very long.
-If you are expecting an acoustic guitar to sit in temperatures of 5 degrees Fahrenheit or lower, then only 3-5 hours at most is suggested.
-Electric guitars with solid bodies on the other hand can remain at this temperature for much longer, but should not be exposed for more than 10 hours.
+Are you are expecting an acoustic guitar to sit in temperatures of 5 degrees Fahrenheit or lower?
+Then only 3-5 hours at most is suggested.
+Electric guitars with solid bodies can remain at this temperature for much longer.
+But should not be exposed for more than 10 hours.

-Most guitars can withstand brief periods of exposure to cold weather without suffering any damage.
-However, if the instrument is exposed to freezing conditions or if it’s left in the cold for an extended period of time, it’s possible that the wood will crack or the finish will be damaged.
+Some guitars can withstand brief periods of exposure to cold weather.
+At least without suffering any damage.
+Yet, if the instrument is exposed to freezing conditions.
+Or if it’s left in the cold for an extended period of time.
+It’s possible that the wood will crack or the finish will be damaged.

 Try and keep it in a good case and limit the exposure as best you can, especially with acoustic guitars.

-If you find that your instrument has suffered from cold weather exposure, take it to a qualified luthier or guitar tech for an assessment.
-The repairs might be relatively simple and inexpensive, or they could be more complicated and costly.
+Has your instrument suffered from cold weather exposure?
+Take it to a qualified luthier or guitar tech for an assessment.
+The repairs might be relatively simple and inexpensive.
+Or they could be more complicated and costly.
 In any case, it’s best to have a professional check it out to determine what needs to be done.

-The best way to protect your guitar from the cold is to never leave it in extreme temperatures for extended periods of time.
-If you must transport your instrument in winter weather, make sure to do so in an insulated case or wrap it up in a warm blanket and heat the vehicle ahead of time.
+The best way to protect your guitar from the cold is to never leave it in extreme temperatures.
+At least not for extended periods of time.
+If you must transport your instrument in winter weather, make sure to do so in an insulated case.
+Or wrap it up in a warm blanket and heat the vehicle ahead of time.
 This will help prevent any damage caused by the cold.